On-page SEO is one of the most essential factors for organic traffic. Without it, your pages have no foundation for Google to rank them.

 Notice how it eats up the rest of the title.

-To make sure this doesn’t happen to your titles, you need to keep it close to 60-65. characters.
-You can remove the separator and blog title from your SEO title if you need more space, Simply edit with Yoast plugin (Hover your mouse & more on this later) and remove:
+To make sure this doesn’t happen to your titles, you need to keep it close to 60-65 Characters.
+You can remove the separator and blog title from your SEO title if you need more space, Simply edit with Yoast plugin and remove:

 Doing so, you’ll get more extra space to write your title.